Chupa Chups

 Chupa Chups (/es/) is a Spanish brand of confectionery found in over 150 countries.
-The brand was founded in 1958 by Enric Bernat, and is currently owned by the Italian-Dutch company Perfetti Van Melle.
-The name of the brand comes from the Spanish verb chupar, meaning "to suck".
+It was founded in 1958 by Enric Bernat and is owned by the Italian-Dutch company Perfetti Van Melle.
+The name comes from the Spanish verb chupar, meaning "to suck".
 Similar confections are known as lollipops or suckers in English.

 History

 In the early 1950s, Enric Bernat founded the company Productos Bernat, which specialized in the production of confectionery.
 Bernat began working for an apple jam factory called "Granja Asturias" in 1954.
 By 1958, he controlled 100% of the capital of Granja Asturias and renamed the company Chupa Chups in 1961.
 He built the production machines and sold a striped bonbon on a wooden stick, but later it was changed to a plastic one.
 To ensure that competition in Spain was reduced, he purchased the Spanish patents for similar products in 1959.